lolzballs/jProxy/PROTOCOL.md

 In this stage, the client and server also exchange RSA and AES keys, giving encryption for Data Tunnelling.

-The Shared Secret Salt is like a password and is bound to only one specific RSA key.
+The Shared Secret Salt is like a password and is bound to only one specific client RSA Public Key, and one server RSA Private Key.
+Further details on the keys.dat file will be described in the [KEYS.md](./KEYS.md) file.

 | Direction | Length | Description                                                                 |
 |:--------- | ------:|:--------------------------------------------------------------------------- |